 How Do NCT Service Line Puller Kits Work?

-What if you could replace those old, corroded lead service lines without having to do 90% of the digging?
+What if you could replace those old, corroded lead service lines with 90% less digging?
 What if you could avoid stopping traffic while spending hours removing the old line and getting the new one in place?
-What if you could avoid most of the expense of having to re-pave roads after changing out a service line?
-Would that make the process of changing out service lines an easier, less expensive and less aggravating one for your water utility?
+What if you could avoid most of the expense of re-paving roads after changing out a service line?
+Would that make the process of changing out service lines easier, less expensive and less aggravating for your water utility?
 Of course it would!
 But how does it work?
 By using our specially-designed Service Line Puller Kits.

 New Concept Tools isn’t the first company that has developed a service line puller, but our dedication to developing superior tools for the water utility industry means that we’ve developed one of the best service line puller kits available in the industry.
 Rather than focusing on a single pipe size and type, our two available kits each handle a range of pipe sizes and materials from 3/4″ to 2″.
-The kits include the Split Bull Head puller, strong cables in multiple lenths, starting and adapting tools, a cable grab as well as a hammer lock and oval link that attaches to a piece of equipment for pulling, such as a backhoe bucket, and a range of different heads for attaching and pulling the new pipe.
+The kits include the Split Bull Head puller, strong cables in multiple lengths, starting and adapting tools, a cable grab with a hammer lock and oval link that attach to a piece of heavy equipment for pulling, and a range of different heads for attaching and pulling the new pipe.

 The Service Line Pulling Process

-When you use an NCT Service Line Puller Kit, you’ll need to dig a hole to access the ends of the supply lines, but not the middle.
-Once those holes are dug, you’ll make sure the water supply is turned off and disconnect the supply lines at both ends, cleaning up about 6-8″ of the service line and then cutting it off by using a wheel cutter at each end.
+When you use an NCT Service Line Puller Kit, you need to dig holes to access the ends of the supply line – but not the entire line.
+With holes dug, make sure the water supply is turned off and disconnect the supply lines at both ends, cleaning up about 6-8″ of the service line and then cutting it off by using a wheel cutter at each end.
 If the ends have been damaged, the starter tool can be used to return them to round.
 A cable is then passed through the existing supply line, which is then attached to the Split Bull Head carrying the new supply line on its back end.
 The Split Bull Head should be assembled with anti-seize compound applied to make it easy to assemble and disassemble.
 Our Split Bull Head is detachable instead of permanently attached, as it allows for easy field repairs if you experience cable breakage.
 The attachment process simply involves tightening a few Allen head screws.
 If the structure end of the supply line passes through the home’s wall, you’ll need to make sure there’s enough clearance for the Split Bull Head and related tools to pass through the wall into the soil on the other side.